deepstreamIO/deepstream.io-website/content/releases/10-server/v4-0-0/index.md

 This allows us to then do awesome things going forward like:

-- Validating the version number doesn't conflict on the cache rather than in the server, critical when clustering
+- Validating the the version number doesn't conflict with the one in the cache rather than in the server, critical when clustering
 - Only requesting the version number of records instead of the entire data-set when using offline-storage or doing a head/has
 - Potentially storing deepstream data in a meta collection for clear seperation